John Ragan: Opposition to accommodations for LGBTQ persons

 Also in 2020, Ragan was the House sponsor for a bill to authorize adoption agencies to refuse to provide adoption services under circumstances that would conflict with the agency's "sincerely held religious beliefs" and to bar state or local government from taking "adverse action" against any agency that denied services based on such beliefs.
 The measure passed both houses of the legislature and was signed into law.
 It was widely understood to be intended to allow agencies to deny services to same-sex couples and LGBT individuals seeking to adopt.
 The first legal challenge to the law came, however, from a heterosexual Jewish couple who were unable to receive state-mandated foster-parent training and home-study certification from a Christian-affiliated adoption agency that received government funding to provide these services in their local area.

 In the 2022 legislative session Ragan was the House sponsor for a bill to withhold state education funding from K-12 public schools that allow transgender youth to participate in girls' sports.
 The bill easily passed both houses of the General Assembly.

-On 22 August 2022, citing his position as chairman of the Government Operations Committee of the Tennessee House of Representatives, Ragan sent a letter to eleven Tennessee state colleges and universities informing them that "college and university publications, policies and websites have no legal authorization or requirement to state or imply LGBTQI+ is a protected class under Title IX," that any policy "modifications related to the 23 June 2021 letter from the US Department of Education could be interpreted as violating state law."
-The letter advised schools to "immediately revoke and/or remove any publications, policies and website entries ... that state or imply that LGBTQI+ students, etc., are a protected class under Title IX" and report their actions to his legislative office by 2 September.
+On 22 August 2022, citing his position as chairman of the Government Operations Committee of the Tennessee House of Representatives, Ragan sent a letter to eleven Tennessee state colleges and universities informing them that "college and university publications, policies and websites have no legal authorization or requirement to state or imply LGBTQ is a protected class under Title IX," that any policy "modifications related to the 23 June 2021 letter from the US Department of Education could be interpreted as violating state law."
+The letter advised schools to "immediately revoke and/or remove any publications, policies and website entries ... that state or imply that LGBTQ students, etc., are a protected class under Title IX" and report their actions to his legislative office by 2 September.
 Chris Sanders of the LGBT advocacy group Tennessee Equality Project accused Ragan of overstepping his authority by micromanaging the universities, saying that "instruct[ing] one of our public universities what to do, that’s not his job.
 His job is to make state laws."

 Personal life

 Ragan is a Southern Baptist and a member of Grace Baptist Church, a megachurch in Knoxville, Tennessee, that in 2004 reported having 3,450 members.
 He has been involved in a video ministry of this church.

 Ragan is married to his wife Elizabeth (Liz).
-They are the parents of two children, Amanda and Patrick (deceased), and three grandchildren.
+They are the parents of two children (one deceased), and three grandchildren.